 The fishing boat should be as large as possible with strong bollards for attaching gaff ropes and tail ropes.
 The crew needs to be experienced in handling large powerful fish.

-Large live or dead baits fished in a chum trail, under a balloon, close to a seal colony, will give the angler the best chances of hooking this species.
+Large live or dead baits fished in a chum trail, under a balloon, or close to a seal colony, will give the angler the best chances of hooking this species.

 White Shark Fighting Characteristics

 When the bait is taken by a white shark, the angler must be patient and allow the fish plenty of time to swallow the bait.
 If the shark is close to the surface, it should be struck hard with a tight line between six and a dozen times.